 The choice of a mode or configuration for OM should be driven by a compromise between the time resolution needed and the spatial coverage required for a given pointing.
 Time discontinuities are due to the overheads (see XRPS User's manual for a detailed description) needed to download the data and configure the instrument for the next exposure.

-Field spectroscopy is better achieved using full frame low resolution, while if one wants to monitor spectral variations of the target, then there is a pre-defined window configuration for each of the grisms which allows obtaining only its spectrum.
+Field spectroscopy is better achieved using full frame low resolution, while if one wants to monitor spectral variations of the target, there is a pre-defined window configuration for each of the grisms which is optimally located to encapsulate the target spectrum.
+Be aware, however, of the issue of the impact of degradation due to the Jupiter patch (see section 126.96.36.199).

 Examples 1: Imaging